westernfrog/podcastwe/posts/podcast-equipment-and-techonology.md

 <br>

-<p class="text-md">Podcast refers to a digital audio or video file that can be subscribed to and downloaded over the internet to be played on personal devices such as smartphones, laptops, or tablets.
+<p className="text-md">Podcast refers to a digital audio or video file that can be subscribed to and downloaded over the internet to be played on personal devices such as smartphones, laptops, or tablets.
 Podcasts typically focus on a specific topic or theme and can range from casual conversations to in-depth interviews or discussions.
 Podcasts can be produced by individuals or small production teams and can be distributed through various platforms such as Apple Podcasts, Spotify, and Google Podcasts.
 Listeners can subscribe to a podcast and automatically receive new episodes as they become available.
 </p>

-<p class="text-md">Podcasting has become a popular way for people to consume content on a wide range of subjects, including news, entertainment, and education, offering a unique way for content creators to reach and engage with audiences and for listeners to access high-quality, on-demand audio content.
+<p className="text-md">Podcasting has become a popular way for people to consume content on a wide range of subjects, including news, entertainment, and education, offering a unique way for content creators to reach and engage with audiences and for listeners to access high-quality, on-demand audio content.
 </p>

-<p class="text-md">If you’re a beginner looking to get into podcasting.
+<p className="text-md">If you’re a beginner looking to get into podcasting.
 These are few pieces of equipment and technology that you'll need to get started.
 First you’ll need a microphone.
 This is the most important piece of equipment for any podcast.
 You’ll want to get a good quality microphone so that your audio recordings sound professional.
 Next ,you’ll need a digital audio recorder.
 This can be a stand -alone digital audio recorder or a multi-track digital audio workstation  like Logic Pro ,Pro Tools ,or Cubase .Both of these will allow you to record and edit your audio recordings.
 </p>

-<p class="text-md">You'll also need headphones so that you can monitor your recordings while you’re recording.
+<p className="text-md">You'll also need headphones so that you can monitor your recordings while you’re recording.
 Lastly, you'll need a computer with audio editing software installed.
 There are several different programs like Adobe Audition, Audacity and GarageBand that you can use to edit your recordings.
 </p>

 <br>